 When using box jumps, focus more on the movement.

 - Are they jumping as high as they can?

 - Are they landing as safe as possible?

 - Is this adding a risk to injury by being too high of a box?

-If you can check these things off, then move forward knowing that you thought about what you are doing and you’re not just doing things for the hell of it.
+If you can check these things off, then move forward knowing that you thought about what you are doing and you’re not just doing things for the hell of it and speed and power.

 Chase Cichos started his training career interning with PJ Nestler and Scot Prohaska in Southern California.
 He has worked with a variety of athletes from different sports, including UFC, NFL, NHL, collegiate and high school.
 He currently works at the Checkmat Headquarters in Long Beach, CA and IFC gym in Huntington Beach, CA.

 Follow Chase on Instagram –> @chaseyourdreams247